psycopg/psycopg2/doc/src/faq.rst

     :sql:`SELECT`.
 The transaction is not closed until an explicit `~connection.commit()` or `~connection.rollback()`.

-    If you are writing a long-living program, you should probably ensure to call one of the transaction closing methods before leaving the connection unused for a long time (which may also be a few seconds, depending on the concurrency level in your database).
+    If you are writing a long-living program, you should probably make sure to call one of the transaction closing methods before leaving the connection unused for a long time (which may also be a few seconds, depending on the concurrency level in your database).
 Alternatively you can use a